pennyfarrell/minecraft-club/TESTING.md

 ## Fixed Bugs

-When validating the code, a few erros came up especially regarding the use of section, span elements and a few missing tags.
+When validating the code, a few errors came up especially

 | Bug | Section | Fix |
 | :----| :----| :--------:|